 - If school is closed – Early Ed-Ventures is closed for the day.

 - If school has a late start – Early Ed-Ventures will open at regular time.

 - If school is dismissed early – Early Ed-Ventures will close 1 hour after school closing.

 - (Normal payment required)

-- If school closes after 7:00am and your child has already arrived you will be contacted to pick up because Early Ed-Ventures will close as well.
+- If school closes after 7:00am and your child has already arrived you will need to pick up within the hour as Early Ed-Ventures will close as well.

 BEHAVIOR GUIDANCE POLICY

 Early Ed-ventures childcare has designed rules based on promoting child safety and positive learning experiences.
 We strive on the behavior philosophy of Love and Logic.
 This philosophy enables the childcare providers and children to share control and decision-making while improving self-concept, behavior, and achievement for each child.
 It empowers children to learn from their mistakes and gain responsibility over their own choices.